Track day insurance

 Any damage sustained while someone else is driving your car

-These can differ from policy to policy, so it’s worth checking with your insurer exactly what you’re covered for before signing up.
+As cover varies between track day insurance policies it’s worth checking with your insurer exactly what you’re covered for before signing up.

 To make sure your policy does exactly what you want it to, it’s also worth asking your insurer: